Sampasbc/jammmify/README.md

-# Jammming Playlist App
+# Jammmify Playlist App

 ## Purpose

-Jammming is a web application that leverages the Spotify API to allow users to create custom playlists on their Spotify accounts.
+Jammmify is a web application that leverages the Spotify API to allow users to create custom playlists on their Spotify accounts.
 The app enables users to search for songs, view detailed information about each song, and export their personalized playlists seamlessly to their Spotify profiles.

 ## Technologies Used